JoeSpencer1/NN_indentation/README.md

 - Figures used in presentations were created using figures.py.
 - Multiple functions can be performed in parallel with runmultiple.py to speed up processing time.
 - Fitting functions were used in model.py.
 The yield stress and elastic stress files must be cleared before a new yield stress dataset can be created for a material and model.py can be used.
 - MOOSE was configured using a different derivative size.
+The input files and mesh generation files are located in the [moose](moose) folder.
 ```
 ./configure --with-derivative-size=300
 ```